 Learn how to make UGG-style crochet boots with flip flop soles in Part 1 of this free crochet pattern and video tutorial.
 This adult-sized pattern makes super cozy slippers or even outdoor crochet shoes.
-The free pattern is below or you can purchase the printable pattern PDF in its entirety for $2.50 here.
+The free pattern is below or you can purchase the printable pattern PDF in its entirety here.

 Oh boy I have a treat for your toes today!
 If you've make my original "Cabin Boots" crochet pattern using flip flops, you know how comfy and cozy the flip-flop-yarn combo can be.
 I wear my Cabin boots around the house as slippers daily and they are truly a little haven for my feet.

 Since I started crocheting on flip flops, I've had the idea for a pair of UGG-style crochet boots with flip flop soles in mind.
 Chunky, suede-colored yarn.
 "Sheepskin" fur trim.
 A squishy flip flop sole.
 I mean, they just make sense, right?

 Five minutes with these Breckenridge Boots on your feet and you will be purring, "Yes, Jess, they just make sense, they just make sense."

 The Breckenridge crochet boots with flip flop soles are equally at home shuffling around your living room as they are strolling through the mall.
 Boots, slippers, shoes, heaven, whatever you want to call these, you can wear them just about anywhere but a snow bank.